Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 See pinout_view.PNG (the 2 others pin I use in this pic are for my sensor)

 # As you can see the two USART2 pin are configure on PA2 & PA3 BUT it's NOT possible to use them !
 USART2 is only for debug using the USB connector between your STM32 and your PC

+## Code

+Now you can use the code in main.c and lora.c